Donald Haider

 Donald H. Haider is an American business professor and politician.
 He has long been a business professor at Northwestern University's Kellogg School of Management.
-He ran in 1987 as a Republican nominee for mayor of Chicago.
+He ran in 1987 as a Republican nominee for mayor of Chicago (despite having been a longtime Democrat beforehand).

 Early life and education

 Haider was born in either 1944 or 1945.

 Haider was raised in the northern suburbs of Chicago.

 He graduated Stanford University in 1964 with a Bachelor of Arts.
 He graduated Columbia University in 1967 with a Master of Arts.
 He graduated from Columbia again in 1973 with a PhD in political science.

-Career
+Business and finance career

 Haider has served on the corporate boards of Asset Acceptance Capital Corp, Continental Waste Industries, Covenant Mutual Insurance, Evanston National Bank, Fender Musical Instruments, InterAccess, LaSalle National Bank Corp, National Can, Talman Home Savings, and Westchester Insurance.

 Haider has been considered a property finance expert.

 In March 2016, he was elected a Fellow of the Business Excellence Institute.